Idc + Cio Recognize Business Technology Innovation With 2023 Cio Awards Canada

 (MENAFN- GlobeNewsWire - Nasdaq) Toronto, ON, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- September 18, 2023 – International Data Corporation (IDC ) Canada, in partnership with Foundry's CIO , is delighted to announce the distinguished group of CIO Award recipients for Canada for 2023.
-These organizations, along with esteemed guests and representatives from across the industry, will come together virtually on November 15th at CIO's Future of Digital Innovation Summit & Awards Canada .
+18, 2023 (GLOBE NEWSWIRE) -- International Data Corporation (IDC ) Canada, in partnership with Foundry's CIO , is delighted to announce the distinguished group of CIO Award recipients for Canada for 2023.
+These organizations, along with esteemed guests and representatives from across the industry, will come together virtually on November 15th at CIO's Future of Digital Innovation Summit & Awards Canada.
 Following this digital summit, the winners will be honored and recognized in person at the CIO Awards Canada Celebration, scheduled for November 16th at the iconic Omni King Edward Hotel in downtown, Toronto, Canada hosted by Lee Rennick, Executive Director, CIO Communities at CIO.

 CIO's Future of Digital Innovation Summit & Awards Canada